What is Resource Capacity Planning?

 Aligning sales and projects

-Capacity planning facilitates alignment between sales and project teams.
+Resource Capacity planning facilitates alignment between sales and project teams.
 Sales teams can make realistic promises to clients based on the available resources and their capacities.

 This alignment ensures that the commitments made during the sales process are achievable, preventing overcommitment and subsequent resource shortages.

-It leads to a more synchronized workflow, improving overall project success rates.
+This leads to a more synchronized workflow, improving overall project success rates.

 Lack of visibility and communication capabilities

 Inadequate communication channels and visibility into the evolution of scheduling and priorities can lead to misalignments between teams.
-If teams don’t have visibility, your project may experience delays, overcommitments, and conflicts in resource allocation.

 It's important to develop communication strategies in resource planning from the get-go.

-The Stafiz platform integrates key capacity planning functions for service companies: multi-criteria search for internal or external profiles, management of requirements and degrees of suitability.
+The Stafiz platform integrates key resource capacity planning functions for service companies: multi-criteria search for internal or external profiles, management of requirements and degrees of suitability.

 Learn more about resource planning with Stafiz